Skip to main content

 Immunoglobulin replacement therapy

-Ig replacement therapy reduces susceptibility to infections, can optimize health, and improves quality of life for those with antibody deficiencies.
-As with any treatment, however, individual risks and benefits should be discussed with a healthcare provider.
+Ig replacement therapy reduces infections and improves quality of life for those missing or with non-working antibodies.
+As with any treatment, discuss your individual risks and benefits with a healthcare provider before beginning Ig replacement therapy.

 Find Ig replacement therapy clinical trials